chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 IMAGE

-Select a node from the list to view the details of a node.
+Select a node from the list to view its details

 IMAGE